-Students will have the opportunity to work with a dynamic faculty including an inspirational dance specialist whose research and expertise is inspiring musicians to look afresh at the dance music which is at the heart of the Baroque repertoire.
+All students will also have the opportunity to work with Mary Collins – an inspirational dance specialist whose research and expertise inspires musicians to look afresh at the dance music which is at the heart of the Baroque repertoire.
+Dancers applying to the course will also receive coaching from Kath Waters over the course of the week in preparation for the public performance.
 Learn more about baroque dance.

 A typical day’s schedule might be:

-- 09.00 – physical warm-up taken by Mary Collins, including an introduction to baroque dance and stagecraft for everyone
+• 09.00 – physical warm-up: stretch class for musicians taken by Mary Collins, including an introduction to baroque dance and stagecraft for everyone

 Tuition will incorporate historically informed techniques and style.
 Mary Collins will also be available to coach instrumentalists on their dance movements to show how studying dance steps can enhance your musical performance.
 A selection of music for many combinations of instruments and voices will be provided; you are also invited to bring your own sets of parts and scores.

-Participants should arrive in time for the welcome at 4pm on Sunday 20 July.
-The course ends with breakfast on Sunday 27 July.
-On the final evening, course members will participate in a public representation of The Tempest at a venue in Cambridge.
+Participants should arrive in time for the welcome at 4pm on Sunday 26 July.
+The course ends with breakfast on Sunday 2 August.
+On the final evening, course members will participate in a public representation of Dioclesian at a venue in Cambridge.

 Is the Baroque course for me?